High-temperature series expansion of the dynamic Matsubara spin correlator: Derivation of Dyn-HTE

-As in the case of conventional HTE \cite{oitmaaSeriesExpansion2006}, the power of our numerical implementation of Dyn-HTE \cite{bsbierski_Github_dyn-hte} rests on the fact that the lattice-specific embedding factors $e(\mathcal{L},i,i^{\prime},g^{(n)})$ can be quickly obtained from advanced graph theoretical algorithms \cite{noauthor_graphsjl_nodate, cordella_subgraph_2004} whereas the numerically costly graph evaluations $ c_{g^{(n)}}(i\nu_m)$ can be pre-computed once and for all.
+As in the case of conventional HTE \cite{oitmaaSeriesExpansion2006}, the power of our numerical implementation of Dyn-HTE \cite{Dyn-HTEsoftware_v1_0} rests on the fact that the lattice-specific embedding factors $e(\mathcal{L},i,i^{\prime},g^{(n)})$ can be quickly obtained from advanced graph theoretical algorithms \cite{noauthor_graphsjl_nodate, cordella_subgraph_2004} whereas the numerically costly graph evaluations $ c_{g^{(n)}}(i\nu_m)$ can be pre-computed once and for all.
 As we will show in the following, they take the form

-where $\Delta_y\equiv(1-\delta_{0,y})/y$.
+where $\Delta_{2\pi m}\equiv(1-\delta_{0,m})/(2\pi m)$ is the inverse of dimensionless (non-zero) Matsubara frequencies.
 As we argue later, after the embedding, all odd $l$ vanish on the right-hand side of Eq.~\eqref{eq:embedding} and are thus not computed in the first place.
 The $c^{(n)}_{t;l}$ for $l=0,2,...,r_{max}$ are rational numbers and together with Eq.~\eqref{eq:TG-expansion} they give rise to the final form \eqref{eq:Dyn-HTE}.
 In Tab.~\ref{tab:LowOrder-c_gl_1col} we provide the values for the evaluations $c^{(n)}_{t;l}$ for all graphs $g^{(n)}$ with $n \leq 3$ shown in Fig.~\ref{fig:GraphsG}.
 The remainder of this section is concerned with the actual calculation of these graph evaluations.